 3. Avoid Extra Text

 Billing guidelines have a reputation for being lengthy and difficult to digest.
 The longer your billing guidelines get, the less they are read and adhered to – no surprise there!
-Best practice is to avoid any extra text that does not provide your law firms with clear direction or impact how the firm staffs, bills, or completes work on a matter.
+Billing guidelines best practice is to avoid any extra text that does not provide your law firms with clear direction or impact how the firm staffs, bills, or completes work on a matter.

 This doesn’t mean that you can’t revise your guidelines if you already have them in place.
 In fact, billing guidelines should be viewed as a living, breathing document that is reviewed on an annual basis.
 Updates can then be made when changes take place within the department or company.
 For instance, if your legal department implements an e-Billing and spend management solution for electronic invoicing, your billing guidelines must be updated to reflect the new invoicing process and expectations around how law firms should interface with the solution.